 La Jolla Shores Beach

-The Ellen Browning Scripps Memorial Pier is found just north of La Jolla Shores Beach and is one of the most massive marine research piers in the world.
+The Ellen Browning Scripps Memorial Pier is found just north of La Jolla Shores Beach and is one of the world’s most massive marine research piers.

-This pier was first built in 1915 to collect sea water for the University’s marine laboratories on campus and also for a public aquarium.
+This pier was first built in 1915 to collect seawater for the University’s marine laboratories and a public aquarium.

-A generous philanthropist, and well know La Jolla community member, Ellen Browning Scripps (1836-1932) donated the $36,000 needed for the project.
+A generous philanthropist and well-known La Jolla community member, Ellen Browning Scripps (1836-1932), donated the $36,000 needed for the project.

-The waters adjacent to the pier became a San Diego Marine Life Refuge back in 1929, which in turn made it much easier for the University to do research.
+The waters adjacent to the pier became a San Diego Marine Life Refuge back in 1929, making it much easier for the University to do research.

 In 1951, an underwater breathing apparatus training program for scientists began at this location, and it remains the oldest such program of its kind in the country.

-Fun fact – Twice a year, in early May and early- mid-August, the sun perfectly aligns with the pier’s supports.
-I have yet to be there at the right time, but it is on my bucket list
+Fun fact: Twice a year, in early May and mid-August, the sun perfectly aligns with the pier’s supports.
+I have yet to be there at the right time, but it is on my bucket list.

 Scripps Institute of Oceanography